PersonaErazed/geolocate/README.md

 The data in the table is what in the description is refered to as a _list of known location-time coordinates_.

 **There must be at least two known location-time coordinates** i.e. the beginning and end.

+####Now let us consider the photos we want to identify with a location.